numfocus/gsoc/2015/proposals/banaszkiewicz-piotr-amy.md

 The aim of this project is to continue enhancing Amy.
-Many people [suggested great ideas](https://github.com/swcarpentry/amy/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+-label%3Aessential) for Amy, some even [implemented them](https://github.com/swcarpentry/amy/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-asc), but not much was actually merged in -- and, as a result, in March
+Many people [suggested great ideas](https://github.com/swcarpentry/amy/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+-label%3Aessential) for Amy, some even [implemented them](https://github.com/swcarpentry/amy/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-asc), but not much was actually merged.
+As a result, in March
 [we can see a drop in new commits](https://github.com/swcarpentry/amy/graphs/contributors).

 ## Features